weblabormx/laravel-front/README.md

 - Menu is not generated automatically

 ## Documentation
+### Installation
+- Install via composer executing `composer require weblabormx/laravel-front`

 ### Resources

 A resource is a class that allows you to configure all the information about the front end of a Laravel Model.
 Things as fields, url, buttons and more are configured on this file.

 #### Registering resources

 The front resources are saved by default on `App\Front` folder.
-You can generate a new front using the artisan command:
+You can generate a new front using the artisan command (In this case a new resource alled Page):

 ```
 php artisan front:resource Page
 ```

 And then you will need to add the route.
-This will generate a access on `/models` (It uses the plural name)
+This will generate a access on `/pages` (It uses the plural name)

 ```
-Route::front('Model');
+Route::front('Page');
 ```

 #### Working with resources